kohortpay/module-woocommerce/README.md

 - You should use only 2 decimals for your price.

 ### Features
-- Add a new payment method that you customer will love (Pay less, together)
+- Add a new referral program that you customer will love.
-- Redirect to an awesome and customized payment page (using you customer cart details).
 - Enable/disable the module by a simple switch through the settings.
-- Possibility to set minimun amount, under which the payment is disabled.
+- Possibility to set minimun amount, under which the referral program is disabled.
 - Easy way to switch live/test mode by filling you API secret key (sk or sk_test).
 - Handle API errors (with more details if WooCommerce is in debug mode).